grantwinney/blog/content/posts/csharp-extension-method-to-pass-column-name-to-getfieldvalue/index.md

 Let's see if we can do better with a simple extension method.

-> If you'd like to follow along while you read, the code in this article is available on <a href="https://github.com/grantwinney/BlogCodeSamples/tree/master/Languages/CSharp/SqlDataReaderGetFieldValueByName">GitHub</a>.
+> If you'd like to follow along while you read, the code in this article is available on [GitHub](https://github.com/grantwinney/BlogCodeSamples/tree/master/Languages/CSharp/SqlDataReaderGetFieldValueByName).

 ## GetFieldValue Only Accepts a Column Index